 - Requests may take several days to process.
 You will receive an email once this process is complete.

-- If you successfully convert to an advanced account setup, you will receive a new multi-client account (MCA), and your current Merchant Center account will become a sub-account of this new MCA.
+- If you successfully convert to an advanced account setup, you will receive a new MCA, and your current Merchant Center account will become a sub-account of this new MCA.
 You can verify and claim websites under your multi-client account by following the steps below.

-- Merchants with multiple brands: Merchants with multiple brands sell products online, or in physical stores.
-They own multiple brands and sell products on multiple domains.
+- Merchants with multiple brands: These merchants own multiple brands and sell products physical stores or online on multiple domains.

 - International retailers: These retailers sell products from one brand internationally, on one or multiple domains, online or in physical stores.

-- Channel partners: Channel partners allow merchants to list their product offers on different channels (like marketplaces and comparison shopping services), and typically also provide related services.
+- Channel partners: These partners allow merchants to list their product offers on different channels (like marketplaces and comparison shopping services), and typically also provide related services.

-- Store builders: Store builders are platforms that allow merchants to set up an online store to list and sell products.
+- Store builders: These platforms allow merchants to set up an online store to list and sell products.

-We recommend multi-client account (MCA) owners verify and claim a website URL with the parent account login email of the advanced account setup.
+We recommend MCA owners verify and claim a website URL with the parent account login email of the advanced account setup.
 Typically, the parent MCA will need to verify and claim the top-level domain, for example: https://example.com.

 If the sub-account website URLs are sub-hosts or paths under the MCA claimed URL tree: